Data Risk Management: Framework, Assessment & Strategies

 B2B with high-value accounts: Credential intelligence and behavioral analytics matter more than volume protection.
 Individual account compromises have higher impact.

-Regulated industries: You may need specific compliance capabilities and audit trails that only certain platforms provide.
+Regulated industries: You may need specific compliance features and audit trails that only certain platforms provide.

 ATO solutions need to work with your existing stack: